braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 We offer [both](#integration-options) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services so that you can start building richer user profiles.

-If you're looking for information on the Currents integration with Segment, [click here]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_for_currents/).
+If you're looking for information on the Currents integration with Segment, refer to [Segment for Currents]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_for_currents/).
 If you're looking for more information about [Segment Personas]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_personas/), which allows you to build segments in Segment and pass over to Braze as a custom attribute against a user profile.

 ## Setup Overview